 In the second half of 2000, Enron entered into transactions with the Related Party to hedge certain merchant investments and other assets.
 As part of the transactions, Enron (i) contributed to newly-formed entities (the Entities) assets valued at approximately $1.2 billion, including 3.7 million restricted shares of outstanding Enron common stock, $150 million in Enron notes payable, the right to receive up to 18.0 million shares of outstanding Enron common stock in March 2003 (subject to certain conditions) and (ii) transferred to the entities assets valued at approximately $309 million, including a $50 million note payable and an investment in an entity that indirectly holds warrants convertible into common stock of an Enron equity method investee.
 In return, Enron received economic interests in the Entities, $309 million in notes receivable and a special distribution from the Entities in the form of $1.2 billion in notes receivable, subject to changes in the principal for amounts payable by Enron in connection with the execution of additional derivative instruments.
+Cash in these entities of $141.5 million is invested in Enron Demand Notes.
 In addition, Enron paid $123 million to purchase share-settled options from the Entities on 21.7 million shares of Enron common stock.
 The Entities paid Enron $10.7 million in the third quarter to terminate the share-settled options on 14.6 million shares of Enron common stock outstanding at June 30, 2000.
-In late 2000, Enron entered into swaps with the Entities on 15.4 million shares of Enron common stock.
+In late 2000, Enron entered into share-settled collar arrangements with the Entities on 15.4 million shares of Enron common stock.

 In 2000, Enron entered into derivative transactions with the Entities with a combined notional value of approximately $1.6 billion to hedge certain merchant investments and other assets.
 Enron’s notes receivable balance was reduced by $36 million as a result of premiums owed on derivative transactions.
 Enron recognized revenues of approximately $500 million related to the derivative transactions, which offset market value changes of certain merchant investments.
-In addition, Enron recognized $44.5 million and $6.5 million of interest income and interest expense, respectively, on the notes receivable from and payable to the Entities.
+In addition, Enron recognized $44.5 million and $14.1 million of interest income and interest expense, respectively, on the notes receivable from and payable to the Entities.